Be Healthy Information

 Supplements

 Some people may not be able to get all the vitamins and minerals they need from their food.
 If this is a concern for you, talk with your doctor.
-He or she can inform you about supplements your body may need for healthy bones.
+They can inform you about supplements your body may need for healthy bones.

 View Credits